robotlearn/pyrobolearn/pyrobolearn/estimators/README.md

-## Estimators
+## Estimators / Returns

-This folder provides the various estimators used in reinforcement learning (in the evaluation step of RL algorithms), such as:
+This folder provides the various estimators / returns used in reinforcement learning (in the evaluation step of RL algorithms), such as:
 - Total reward estimator
 - Action reward estimator
 - Baseline reward estimator